TheGarmr/MonobankExporter/README.md

 ### Full API documentation can be found here: [Monobank open API](https://api.monobank.ua/docs/)

 ### Functionality
   * Publish currencies metrics
   * Publish a client's balance and credit limit for each card as metrics
   * You can use your own name different from that stored in the bank

 ### API limitations:
   * You can receive information about a client once per a minute
   * Information about currencies refreshes once per 5 minutes

-### Quick start:
+### Quickstart:
   * create a docker-compose file
   * fill in a config file
   * setup you Prometheus instance to scrape metrics